 To attract and retain outstanding customer support professionals, crafting a realistic job description is essential.
 Does the team cover weekend or evening shifts regularly, for example?
 Let candidates know so they're not surprised when they're hired.

 Also, be candid about the salary, benefits, and any required training.
-Being clear about all aspects of the job helps prevent turnover.
+Being clear about all aspects of the job helps improve retention and prevent turnover.

 Highlight what makes the job special

 In the job description and during the interview, be sure to talk about your company’s training and advancement opportunities.
 Like most employees, customer support pros want to know they can grow and learn new skills.